Kohler Highline Toilet Review 2023 – Pros, Cons & Verdict

 We’re happy to share our opinions with you, but we know that our opinions aren’t the only ones.
 So, we searched through reviews and forums online to get the sentiments of other users so we can share them with you as well.

-We noticed that a few people who installed the toilet themselves seemed unhappy with the included instructions.
+We noticed that a few people who installed the toilet seemed unhappy with the instructions.
 They seemed to believe the instructions lacked clarity and needed to be more concise to be truly helpful.